looker-open-source/components/packages/components/README.md

 yarn: `yarn add lodash react react-dom styled-components`

-Finally, if you're using Typescript you'll want to add the associated typings for the dependencies (note @looker/components is build in Typescript and therefore has built-in typings).
+Finally, if you're using Typescript you'll want to add the associated types for the dependencies (note @looker/components is build in Typescript and therefore has built-in types).

 `npm install --dev @types/lodash @types/react @types/react-dom @types/styled-components`